 1953 – Half-back Jack Heydon made his 67th and last appearance for the club in our 3-1 defeat at Portsmouth, with Bob Paisley netting for the reds.
 Peter Harris bagged one of his eight goals against the reds, with Jimmy Scoular and Jack Henderson also on target.

 Rush hangs up his boots

 1996 - Ian Rush played his final game for Wales, featuring in their 3-0 friendly defeat by Italy in Terni.
 It was his 73rd cap, in which time he scored 28 times, a Welsh record.
 Future red Rigobert Song played for Cameroon on the same day as they drew 3-3 with Angola in an Africa Cup of Nations Finals group game in South Africa.

-Red birth and death
+Red births and death

-1909 - Forward Vic Wright was born in Walsall.
+1909 - Forward Vic Wright was born in Bloxwich, Walsall.
 He struck 33 times in 85 reds games after signing from Rotherham United in March 1934.
 He moved on to Plymouth Argyle in June 1937.

 Avoiding a shock

 1970 - Ray Smith struck for Fourth Division Wrexham to hand the Welsh side an interval lead in our FA Cup Fourth Round tie at Anfield.
 Fortunately, Bobby Graham bagged a brace with Ian St. John also on target as we won 3-1, with ex-Robin Peter ‘Max’ Wall in the reds side.
 We went out at Watford in the Sixth Round that season.